scylladb/cpp-rust-driver/docs/source/topics/basics/handling_results/README.md

 ## Paging

-When communicating with Cassandra 2.0 or later, large result sets can be divided into multiple pages automatically.
+Large result sets can be divided into multiple pages automatically.
 The [`CassResult`](http://datastax.github.io/cpp-driver/api/struct.CassResult) object keeps track of the pagination state for the sequence of paging queries.
 When paging through the result set, the result object is checked to see if more pages